Sep 21, 2020 5:17:00 PM

 A CMS in many companies has deep roots around the organisation, so it touches the work processes of a large number of people.
 Transitioning to a headless CMS causes major changes to the ways how people work, and it can also require changes in the personnel, so these should not be taken lightly.
 In order to ensure a successful journey, it’s best to involve your people from the content teams, developers, marketers and designers into designing the new CMS setup together.
 Facilitating workshops at the beginning, where everyone’s needs get taken into account, and ensuring a continuing collaboration between designers, developers and content creators when the new system has been taken into use, are the only ways to ensure a successful transition.

 As sales are going digital, IT's role is becoming increasingly crucial.
 What is the role of IT as a sales enabler in future companies?
-Can new ways of working make IT an active driver for digital sales instead of being just a back-office function?
-Should investments be focused on enabling data capabilities, sales process automation, or on leading customer experience?
+What kinds of ways of working make IT an active driver for digital sales instead of being just a back-office function?

 Stay up-to-date what’s going on in digital commerce and Columbia Road.
 We’ll email you once a month with news, interesting articles and studies from the industry and the crème de la crème of our blog.